 She hails from Norfolk, is a keen forager, gardener, an excellent vegetarian/vegan cook and does volunteer work with German Shepherd Rescue UK.

 Abi can currently be seen treating one of her patients on the ARCH youtube video at http://youtu.be/uw4U9-kHWls

-Dr Milo Siewert, the founder of ARCH in 1987 and father of colonic hydrotherapy in the UK co-founded NCCH in 2005 and taught Module 1 courses from his clinic in Poole until November 2012.
+Dr Milo Siewert, the founder of ARCH in 1987 and the father of colonic hydrotherapy in the UK.
+He taught from 1986 and co-founded NCCH in 2005, then teaching Module 1 courses from his clinic in Poole until November 2012.
 He sadly passed away in December, 2012, but his ethos and experience live on in NCCH.